CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 In traditional rendering, every drawable object in a scene is drawn once per frame, and lighting calculations are performed for each object during shading.
 This is effective but, as we'll see, there are ways to do better.
 However, this naive approach will serve as a good baseline of comparison.

 The main drawback with the naive approach is that it's expensive to calculate lighting, and we're doing it for every light, for every object, every frame.
 Many (if not most) lights will not even have a significant impact on all objects, so we're wasting compute resources.
-Further, a fragment that is shaded may later be discarded during depth testing - another waste of resources.
+Further, a fragment that is shaded may later be discarded during depth testing if it is occluded by something in front of it - another waste of resources.

 ## Forward+ Rendering (with clustering)